juji-io/editscript/README.md

 any nested Clojure/Clojurescript data structures consisting of regular maps, vectors, lists, sets and values.

-At Juji, we need to take snapshots of our AI agents' states and later restore them.
+At Juji, we send changes of UI states back to server for persistence [see blog post](https://juji.io/blog/this-is-how-we-revamped-the-ui-in-less-than-a-month/).
 Such a use case requires a good diffing library for nested Clojure data structures to avoid overwhelming our storage systems.
 I have not found such a library in Clojure ecosystem, so I implemented my own.
 Hopefully this little library could be of some use to further enhance the Clojure's unique